Here’s my guide to spending 10 perfect days in Central Europe.

 For dinner, you don’t even have to move.
 Just head downstairs to the Liszt Restaurant, just opened in 2019.
 It serves up historic dishes with a nouvelle twist.

-More Time in Central Europe?
+More Than 10 Days In Central Europe?

 Zagreb is the capital and largest city of Croatia.
 It’s located in the northwest Croatia, along the Sava River.